 Information Services provides printers for students to use.
-You will find that, to print all the teaching materials and project and assignment work you want, you will need to budget a substantial amount for printing, especially at certain times in the semester.
-When you are issued with an assignment make sure you know what is to be handed in and, if that includes printed copies, in what quality.
+You will find that, if you decide to print all the teaching materials and possibly also project and assignment work, you will need to budget a substantial amount for printing, especially at certain times in the semester.